 Paving Concrete – 1:1 ½:2 ½ mix

 Used for exposed paving such as driveways and garage floors.
-One part cement, one and a half parts sand and two and a half parts coarse aggregate.
-Combined aggregate would need a mix of 1:3 ½.
+One part cement, one and a half parts sand, and two and a half parts coarse aggregate.
+If using Combined aggregate, you would need a mix of 1:3 ½.